 When You've Returned

 Once you’re back in Rochester, you can look forward to attending a Welcome Back reception.
-You can also apply to become an education abroad peer advisor or ambassador to share your experiences with other students.
+You can also apply to become an education abroad peer advisor to share your experiences with other students.
 Here are some important things to know when you return from being abroad:

 - Getting Credit for Your Semester Abroad